Bagassosis: History

 Bagassosis was first reported in India by Ganguly and Pal in 1955, in a cardboard manufacturing plant near Kolkata.
 India has a large cane sugar industry.
 The sugarcane fibre which, until recently, went to waste, is now utilised in the manufacture of cardboard, paper and rayon.
+Bagasse is commonly used to fuel boilers in sugar mills across the world, particularly in Australian sugar mills.